beeckcenter/softwarecollaborative.org/collaboratives/wycan.md

 | website           |

 # Description
-The planning for this Wyoming, Colorado, Arizona, North Dakota unemployment insurance software consortium started in 2009, and it was established via a Cooperative Purchasing Governance Agreement.
-The other states pulled out, and today this "consortium" includes only Wyoming.
+The planning for this Wyoming, Colorado, Arizona, and North Dakota unemployment insurance software consortium started in 2009, [funded via a $62.2 million U.S. Department of Labor grant](https://www.greeleytribune.com/2021/01/10/colorado-unemployment-benefits-new-claims-system/).
+The states teamed up via a cooperative purchasing governance agreement (which appears to be a sort of an agreement unique to this project).
+They tried to build a monolithic system that would serve all of their needs, but it wasn't designed to manage the states’ different unemployment benefits processes.
+The states’ labor secretaries gave up after spending $15.4 million in federal funding, returning the unspending funding to the U.S. Department of Labor.

-Colorado withdrew after mediation with the vendor.
-It looks like there was talk of moving WyCAN members over to the ReEmployUSA platform.